 To ensure competition is fair and equal, all Paralympic sports have a system in place which ensures that winning is determined by skill, fitness, power, endurance, tactical ability and mental focus, the same factors that account for success in sport for able bodied athletes.

 This process is called classification and its purpose is to minimise the impact of impairments on the activity (sport discipline).
 Having the impairment thus is not sufficient.
-The impact on the sport must be proved, and in each Paralympic sport, the criteria of grouping athletes by the degree of activity limitation resulting from the impairment are named ‘Sport Classes’.
-Through Paralympic swimming categories - or classification - it is determined which athletes are eligible to compete in a sport and how athletes are grouped together for competition.
+The impact on the sport must be proved.
+In each Paralympic sport, athletes are grouped by the degree of activity limitation resulting from the impairment in swimming categories named ‘sport classes’.
+Through Paralympic swimming classification it is determined which athletes are eligible to compete in a sport and how athletes are grouped together for competition.
 This, to a certain extent, is similar to grouping athletes by age, gender or weight.

 Classification is sport-specific because an impairment affects the ability to perform in different sports to a different extent.
 As a consequence, an athlete may meet the criteria in one sport, but may not meet the criteria in another sport.

 Swimming caters for three impairment groups - physical, visual and intellectual.

-The sport class names in Swimming consist of a prefix “S”, “SM”, or “SB” and a number.
+The sport class names in swimming consist of a prefix “S”, ”SB” or “SM” and a number.
 The prefixes stand for the event and the number indicates the sport class the athlete competes in the respective event.

 The prefixes stand for: